 How far is the Golden Triangle from…?

-All distances have been rounded up and are calculated using a central location in the Golden Triangle.
+All distances have been rounded up and are calculated from the centre of the Golden Triangle.

 Where are the bus and train stations?